3point14guy/notes/1_ruby/ruby-day1.md

 "Control Flow" has to do with the idea of **if** a condition is true, **then** a certain thing will happen.
 For example, if a variable has a value greater than five, we ask the program to print out a particular message.
 If the variable is five or less, then nothing happens.

 But if you do want something to happen if the variable is less than five, then you say **else** and a second **then** block of code.

+So it is evaluating for truthiness or falsiness.  **only false and nil are false in Ruby**

 We can refer to these as *if statements* or *if/then statements* or *if/else statements*.